yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 ## StackOverflow.com Reputation

-We all know what StackOverflow has but very few people (suprisingly few!) actively contributing to it.
+We all know what StackOverflow has but very few people (surprisingly few!) actively contributing to it.
 If your profile there is empty (or you don't have one) I realize that you 1) don't have any questions to ask and 2) you have nothing to answer.